Making Space for Carers

 Making Space For Carers

-Making Space for Carers groups are comprised of individuals who share a common condition or circumstance, in this case being family carers.
-These types of groups are focused on providing mentoring, emotional and social support, information, education, and practical help to each other.
+The Making Space for Carers programme was set up to offer a space for individuals who share a common condition or circumstance, in this case being family carers.
+These types of groups were focused on providing mentoring, emotional and social support, information, education, and practical help to each other.
+The programme which was part of Ageing Better in Birmingham and funded by Big Lottery Fund came to an end in February 2020.

 How?
 (To start your own group)